 exclusive: the coach & rodarte collaboration is here

-Stuart: We actually met many years ago in Paris at a party, we had a few mutual friends, but I think we got talking most when we were sharing a day at NYFW.
-Kate and Laura got in touch just to discuss logistics and models and we had quite a nice back and forth and there was a sense of camaraderie, we were supportive of each other and that's kind of when I started to think about it.
+Stuart: We actually met many years ago in Paris at a party.
+We had a few mutual friends, but I think we got talking most when we were sharing a day at NYFW.
+Kate and Laura got in touch just to discuss logistics and models, and we had quite a nice back and forth.
+There was a sense of camaraderie; we were supportive of each other.
+That's kind of when I started to think about it.

 How did you combine your different design sensibilities?
 How does it actually work in practice?

 Laura: I thought we were really fluid, to be honest.
 I don't think anyone went to the table with restrictions, and what happened in the end was that we had some conversations with each other and it was quite natural as a process.
 You know, we would sit down, talk about life, talk about things that inspire us, things that we like to do, and then one thing led to another in terms of the creation — it kind of just happened.
 Sometimes you work with another designer and someone will come to you and say, 'these are the things we want to achieve,' and you work like that.
 But in this case, Stuart was so honest and upfront at the beginning, he felt that these types of collaborations need to be very organic.
 So I think that the fun parts of our personalities all came out, and ideas of each brand really came to the forefront when we were talking.

 Stuart: I think it's quite rare that designers get to sit down and work together from different companies and different worlds.
 The thing that was the most exciting for me was when I brought references just to start the conversation and the thoughts that Kate and Laura had were just so different to anything I would have started with.
 They were coming from a really different place, you know.
 When those first ideas came up I knew that I would have never come up with them alone, and that was really exciting.
 Kate and Laura were able to do something really different with the Coach archives.